Firearms History and the Technology of Gun Violence

 The rifle proved to be not only accurate, powerful and fast, but extremely reliable despite the precision and exact timing required for semiauto operation.
 The mechanism worked flawlessly in tropical jungles, deserts, winter snows, and driving downpours, providing American soldiers a significant advantage over their Axis counterparts in every theater of operation.
 George S. Patton, the famously acerbic American general who commanded armored divisions, described the M1 rifle as “the greatest battle implement ever devised.”
 The success of the rifle led to a bill in Congress proposing to award Garand with special recognition and a sum of money for his contribution to the war effort.
 However, lawmakers decided that Garand’s salary at the Springfield Armory was sufficient and voted the bill down.

 These were standard weapons of the time.
-However, the Soviets had many more to go with their enormous numerical superiority, and the Germans needed more than parity in response.
+However, the Soviets had many more of them with their enormous numerical superiority, and the Germans needed more than parity in response.

 In response to the demands of the battlefield, the Germans developed the Sturmgewehr (Stg) 44 whose name translates as “Assault Rifle.”
 Its model number is derived from the year of its issue, 1944.